renfro-dev/frontier-research-ai/briefs/quarterly_brief_2025-Q4.md

 By December, the open model ecosystem had become incredibly active, with approximately 1,000-2,000 models uploaded to HuggingFace each day [19].
 This represented 30,000-60,000 models monthly, highlighting the scale and diversity of development efforts [19].
 Models like Moondream became leading players in the vision space, while others like Parakeet 3 for speech-to-text were faster than cloud-based platforms in terms of end-to-end latency [19].

+Late December saw Meta acquire Manus, a Singapore-based AI agent startup with Chinese roots, for over $2 billion [63, 64].
+The deal highlighted geopolitical tensions in AI development, with Meta explicitly stating that "there will be no continuing Chinese ownership interest in Manus AI following the transaction" [65].
+Manus, which had been backed by Chinese investors including Tencent and ZhenFund, would wind down its operations in China following the acquisition [66].

 ## Evolution of Agentic AI and Coding Agents

 ### The Rise of Agentic AI